Notice: This page requires JavaScript to function properly.

 struct Student { public int id; public float age; public string name; public string course; public char grade; }

-Now for storing data we need to create an instance (also called an object) using this structure.
+Now for storing data you need to create an instance (also called an object) using this structure.
 A structure is basically a custom datatype, and hence it can be treated as such.
-So for creating a new object of the structure, we simply use the following syntax:
+So for creating a new object of the structure, you simply use the following syntax:

 copy